Loading......

 Examples

 The concept of repeating arms is prevalent in many of the most important and innovative firearms in history.
 For repeating arms with a manual mechanism, there are a variety of types of action: revolver action, lever action, bolt action, pump action and falling block action.
 Autoloading mechanisms for repeating rifles can be categorized into the following: blowback, gas operated or recoil operated.
-Here’s a list of some of the most historic and important repeaters:

 • - The Henry Rifle – The original 1860 model